AhmedSalih3d/SPHExample/README.md

 and kernel-output fields.
 Interaction helpers also propagate the neighbor loop's bounds-check guarantee; direct checked calls retain bounds checks.
 These changes preserve the force formulas, support radius, and integration settings.
+The Wendland C2 gradient also uses the kernel's precomputed inverse smoothing length, avoiding a division for each accepted particle pair.
+Linear density diffusion skips boundary pairs before evaluating its hydrostatic correction and distance reciprocal.
+In the measured solver cases, these changes preserved the timestep sequence and changed final fields only by floating-point roundoff.

 The particle and MDBC loops distribute contiguous batches of 64 particles using a shared atomic counter, so workers can take more work when they finish a batch.